Antietam Classic Cycle | home

 Moto Guzzi Ambassador

 Added Wixom saddlebags, Guzzi "polizia" fairing and auxiliary lighting.
 It's turned out to be a great machine for touring.
+Sold in Sept.
+'08.

 Honda CB350F